-The deadline for application to the Master of Science Graduate Program in Computer Science is June 30th of each year for Fall and November 15 for Spring.
 All application materials must be complete and received at Norfolk State University on or before the deadline.
 Enrollment in the program begins the semester following admission.
-Applications are available online (https://nsu.elluciancrmrecruit.com/Admissions/Pages/welcome.aspx) (https://nsu.elluciancrmrecruit.com/Admissions/Pages/
+Applications are available online (https:// nsu.elluciancrmrecruit.com/Admissions/Pages/welcome.aspx).
+Please upload all supporting documents to include the following: